 Developing a tangible career ladder for employees can help them know where their next step is in the company, no matter where they are.
 Don’t assume that your workers are satisfied with the status quo.
 You might lose workers just because they feel they are in a position with nowhere to grow.

-“When you attract the talent, you retain them by training them,” says Joe Lewis, an account manager for EMI.
+“When you attract the talent, you retain them by training them,” says Lewis.
 “Any successful culture throughout history, whether it’s a civilization or business, they recruit, train and sustain that culture.”